Open-MSS/MSS/docs/conf_sso_test_msscolab.rst

 1. Initial Steps
 ----------------
-Before getting started, you should correctly activate the environments, set the correct Python path, and be in the correct directory (`$ cd MSS`), as explained in the mss instructions : https://open-mss.github.io/develop/Setup-Instructions
+Before getting started, you should correctly activate the environments, set the correct Python path as explained in the mss instructions : https://github.com/Open-MSS/MSS/tree/develop#readme